tensorflow/mlir-hlo/stablehlo/docs/spec_checklist.md

 things in multiple sources, so this document summarizes them all to simplify
 reviews:

+  1. Check that the "Specification" column in status.md says "yes".
   1. Check if the section title matches the op's mnemonic in [the ODS](https://github.com/openxla/stablehlo/blob/main/stablehlo/dialect/StablehloOps.td).
   1. Check if the "Semantics" section matches XLA's [Operation Semantics](https://www.tensorflow.org/xla/operation_semantics).
-  1. Check if the "Inputs" and "Outputs" sections list items in the same order as the ODS.
+  1. Check whether the "Inputs" and "Outputs" sections:
+      1. List the same items as the ODS.
+      1. List the same items as [HloInstruction::CreateFromProto](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/xla/hlo/ir/hlo_instruction.cc).
+      1. Are ordered exactly like ODS.
+      1. If there are any mismatches, check that there are corresponding tickets.
   1. Check whether the "Constraints" section:
       1. Matches XLA's
          [shape_inference.cc](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/xla/service/shape_inference.cc).